vgratian/cosine/README.md

 | [py_sklearn](lib/py_compr) | uses NumPy+Sklearn | python3 lib `skearn`  | `pip3 install sklearn` or [scikit-learn.org](https://scikit-learn.org/) |

-Output is a number between -1 and 1, where 1 means the two vectors are completely similar (or identical), 0 means they have no similarity at all and -1 means they are opposites of each other.

 # Contributing

 You are more than welcome to suggest improvements for the existing packages or add a new package in your own preferred language.